dhruvdhody/IETF-DeepDive/README.md

 * Each group will be assigned a Chinese mentor, who will provide guidance, answer questions, and facilitate discussions.
 * Groups will receive initial material and an IETF-related task to complete within the given time.
-* At the end of the session, each group’s leader will present their findings, followed by feedback and open discussion.
+* At the end of the session, each group’s leader will present their findings and prepared output, followed by feedback and open discussion.

 ---